 Talk with a doctor before getting a chickenpox vaccine if you:

-- have HIV or another condition that affects your immune system
+- have a health condition that affects your immune system

 - have cancer of any kind or are taking medications for cancer